TheGamedev3/Camp_Capstone_Project/PlanningPhase/3_Mechanics/phase2_missions.md

 ⏭️ SKIPPED

-- the actual upgrading w/ cost and downgrading if it reaches 0

 - tiles will require special effects and sounds on being mined
     - edit the tile thingy to add the corresponding sounds???